 - Help seniors know what to expect financially after they graduate and how to plan ahead

-- Facilitated a session during OFYI (Olin First Year Introduction - our first year experience course) about financial wellness and financial resources at Olin.
-This included a framework, a faculty/staff/student panel designed to break down barriers around the topic of money, a resource fair, and a facilitated discussion about socio-economic diversity.
+- Sessions during OFYI (Olin First Year Introduction - our first year experience course) including a faculty/staff/student panel designed to break down barriers around the topic of money, and an activity about “money scripts” (our underlying financial attitudes and beliefs).

-- More support to help new Olin students and their families understand the process of paying for college
+- Outreach via various media to help prospective and admitted Olin students and their families understand the process of paying for college